-33We also experimented with alternative measures of labor migration, and results were qualitatively the same.
-State-to-state migration data are based on year-to-year address changes reported on individual income tax returns filed with the IRS.
-The data cover filing years 1991 through 2015, and include the number of returns filed, which approximates the number of households that migrated, the number of personal exemptions claimed, which approximates the number of individuals who migrated.
-The data are available at https://www.irs.gov/statistics/soihomophily variable between states.
+Columns 3 to 5 then sequentially add in several sets of controls.
+For labor mobility, we use net state-to-state migration data to control for the net migration flow of individuals from state i to state i (defined as the flow from i to j minus the flow from j to i).41 We then add a political homophily variable between states.
 For any given year, this is set to one if a pair of states have governors of the same political party.
 As this is time averaged over our sample, this element captures the share of the sample period in which the states have governors of the same party.
 Lastly, we include whether state j is considered a tax haven (and so might have disproportionate influence on other states).
-Based on Findley et al. (2012), the following states are coded as tax havens: Nevada, Delaware, Montana, South Dakota, Wyoming and New York.
-This corroborates earlier evidence in Figure 3B, where Delaware, Wyoming and Nevada were among the states with the highest out-degree.
+Based on Findley $et\ al.\ (2012)$, the following states are coded as tax havens: Nevada, Delaware, Montana, South Dakota, Wyoming and New York.

-The specification in Column 7 shows that with this full set of controls, geographic adjacency remains a robust predictor of the existence of links between states.
+The specification in Column 5 shows that with this full set of controls, distance remains a robust predictor of the existence of economic links between states.
 However, the identified economic network highlights additional significant predictors of tax competition between states: political homophily reduces the likelihood of a link, suggesting any yardstick competition driving social interactions occurs when voters compare their governor to those of the opposing party in other states.
-The tax haven states appear to be especially influential in the tax setting behaviors of other states.
-The strong influence of tax haven states might lead to a race-to-the-bottom.
-Relative to these factors, the economic and demographic similarity between states play an insignificant role in determining interactions between states.
+Tax haven states appear to be especially less influential in the tax setting behaviors of other states.
+This mirrors what was observed in Figure 2 where some of the prominent tax havens - Nevada, Delaware and New York - where all identified to have zero out-degree links.
+The relatively weak influence of tax haven states eases concerns over a race-to-the-bottom in tax setting behaviors.

-The final column considers the continuous link strength as an outcome and reports Tobit partial average effect estimates.
-This reinforces that geography, political homophily, and tax haven status all robustly correlate to the strength of influence states tax setting has on others.
-Labor mobility between states does not robustly predict either the existence or strength of ties.
+The final Column in Table 4 controls for state i and state j fixed effects.
+This reinforces the idea that distance and political homophily robustly correlate to the strength of influence states tax setting has on others (the tax haven dummy cannot be separately identified in this specification).
+Labor mobility between states does not robustly predict the existence of economic ties.